Finite Elements Floor Analysis

 3. gravity load applied matches the FE Chase-down total vertical reaction.

-8. These factors should be defined before clicking "Display Analytical Model" in dialog.
+These factors should be defined before clicking "Display Analytical Model" in dialog.

-FE Storey and Foundation Model
+FE Floor Model

-1. Storeys list acts as "Storey Selector" which allows you switch the result of floors by click the relevant storey on the list.
-A right arrows ">>>" symbol indicates the current selected floor.
-A check sign ""means a valid FE Analysis exists for that floor while a cross sign "X" means that an FE Analysis has been performed but it is not valid anymore.
-If an FE Analysis has not been performed for a specific floor, it will still be listed however it won't accessible.
+2. A check sign ""means a valid FE Analysis exists for that floor while a cross sign "X" means that an FE Analysis has been performed but it is not valid anymore.

 2. FE Floor Analysis is performing sub-frame analysis under vertical load cases/combinations only, hence only vertical load cases/combinations will be listed in FE Floor Analysis Post-processing model.
 Results will be displayed for selected load case or combination.